 Just about everyone has experienced anger and stress in their lives, but what do you do when it controls you and makes you feel constantly on edge.
 The feeling is often likened to a “pressure cooker”, or a “volcano about to erupt”!
 Anger and stress is detrimental to your mental and physical health, but I would say that most of the techniques I use to deal with depression and anxiety work absolute wonders with anger and stress.
 There is one particularly powerful tip I have to release anger and stress!

 Relationships are complex and maintaining a healthy, functional relationship can be hard at times.
 We all go through life’s struggles and navigating the twists and turns shape us into what we become as human beings.
-I am an experienced relationship counsellor with lots of tools to help salvage those same relationships.
+I am an experienced couples therapist with lots of tools to help salvage those same relationships.

 Counselling for Low self esteem.